By Phil Bloom, OWAA President

 ♦ Two committees with bylaws-designated chairs – Finance (treasurer) and Conference (second vice president).

-♦ Awards Committee, which is chaired by the immediate past president, and includes recipients of OWAA’s most coveted honors – J. Hammond Brown Memorial Award, Jade of Chiefs Award, Excellence in Craft Award and the like.
+♦ Awards Committee, which is chaired by the immediate past president, and includes recipients of OWAA’s most coveted honors – J. Hammond Brown Memorial Award, Circle of Chiefs Award, Excellence in Craft Award and the like.

 ♦ Officer Nominating Committee, which is composed of directors in their second year on the board.